Mia-Rain/SpotyRIP/README.md

 done <<< $(spotbash songs | paste -d' ' - - )
 ```
 Above is a very simple example, although, if one has the the requiresments, it would be all that needs to be run `^^`

+***
+### Legal Stuff
+Dear enforcers of DCMA, the purpose of `Spot(y)RIP`, is not to circumvent or "get around", cropyright but rather to provide offline access of playlists to Premium Spotify users without an offical client.
+Such as users on foreign architectures, or foreign operating systems/distros.